3x-haust/Python_Ezy_API/README.md

 $ git push origin feature/feature-name
 ```

-## Create a Pull Request (PR)
+## Submit a Pull Request (PR)

 - Create a **Pull Request** on GitHub.
-- Briefly describe what you worked on in the PR description.
+- Briefly explain what work you did in the PR description.
-- Then proceed with a code review with your team.
+- Proceed with code review with team members.

 ## Merge

-- Once the review is complete and approved, **merge into the main branch**.
+- After review and approval, **merge to the main branch**.
-- After merging, always make sure to sync your local `main` branch before starting new work.
+- After merging, always sync your `main` branch to the latest before starting other work.

 ```bash
 $ git checkout main